 - A liquid that can be given through a small needle under the skin

 - Suppositories inserted into your back passage

 - Tablets you dissolve under your tongue (transmucosal tablets)

 - Patches you stick on to the skin (transdermal patches)

 When you start taking morphine, you will normally be given the more short acting immediate release type.
-You take it at least every 4 hours.
+You may take it every 2 to 4 hours.
 That way your dose can be adjusted quickly and easily until your pain is controlled.
 Your doctor or nurse will give you instructions on how much morphine to take and when to take it.
 Their instructions will allow you some flexibility so that you can take enough to control your pain.